ixvu/w4111_wiki/query-proc.md

 +    Example query: Same query as previous.
 +    Comparison:
      +    Primary B+ Tree:
-          +    Number of leave pages: 10K.
+          +    Number of leaf pages: 10K.
           +    Number of pages need to read: 90%x10K=9K.
           +    Given 100 DEs of each page, number of pages one level up: 10K/100=100.
           +    One level up is 1 page, root page.
           +    Total height: log100(10K)=2.
           +    Total cost: 9K+2.
      +    Secondary B+ Tree:
-          +    Leave pages store pointers to tuples.
+          +    leaf pages store pointers to tuples.
-          +    Number of leave pages = Total Number of tuples/number of DEs in each page = 10x10K/100=1K
+          +    Number of leaf pages = Total Number of tuples/number of DEs in each page = 10x10K/100=1K
           +    Given 100 DEs of each page, number of pages one level up: 1K/100=10.
           +    One level up is 1 page, root page.
           +    Total height: 3.